 The field is small, but enough space for a kiddo to run around.
 There are plants, single stems and bouquets for sale.

 I bought about twenty single stems that we brought to our vacation rental for a few days before returning home.
 Once we got home I made up a bouquet for my sister-in-law (the light colors in tall vase on right), and three short arrangements in mason jars for teachers and neighbors.

 Hope you enjoyed reading and hearing about the farm visit.
 Pin the image below if you would like to save this article for future reference!
+More articles and shopping ideas are linked below too.
 Also, make sure to subscribe at the right side to receive all of the latest tutorials from This Dear Casa!
-Thanks for stopping by!

 Pin “How To Make An Easy Peony Flower Arrangement”

 Another idea for floral fun- making a wreath with dried flowers.

 Click on images below to shop “How To Make An Easy Peony Flower Arrangement”.